Berber, Southern Shilha in Morocco

 Most of the Shilha are farmers and shepherds.
 On the plots of ground that are not regularly irrigated, they grow barley and sometimes rye.
 On the lower slopes, they herd sheep and goats.
 Surplus farm and animal products are sold at weekly markets.

 In the villages, the Berber way of life has remained unchanged over the centuries.
 Most Shilha villages contain between 50 and 500 people.
 They typically live in two-story, mud brick homes with flat roofs.
-In the more rugged mountain areas they live in sturdy goat skin tents.
+In the more rugged mountain areas, they live in sturdy goat skin tents.

 Urban men and women wear western clothing, sometimes with long hooded robes, or jellabas, over them.
 Men wear turbans, or skull caps, called tagiyas, and women wear veils or head scarves.
-Rural women dress colorfully, but modestly, wearing several layers of clothing.
+Rural women dress colorfully but modestly, wearing several layers of clothing.

 A typical family consists of close relatives living under the authority of the male head of the family.
-A new bride, often as young as 14, will move into the home of the husband's family after marriage.
+A new bride, sometimes as young as 14, will move into the home of the husband's family after marriage.

-Since the late 19th century, many Shilha have left their poor, overpopulated valleys, in hopes of finding new resources in the northern cities of Morocco.
+Since the late 19th century, many Shilha have left their poor, overpopulated valleys in hopes of finding new resources in the northern cities of Morocco.
 Some have become profitable grocers, shopkeepers, or wholesalers.
 Others have entered the fabric trade.
 Today, some of the most important businessmen in Casablanca are Shilha.

 What Are Their Beliefs?